benjamin-feron/ssh-tunnelr/README.md

 +-----------+       +-----------+       +-----------+       +-----------+
     host1               host2               host3               host4
 ````
-A single port can pe specified with -f option.
+A single port can pe specified :

 ````
--f 18000
+18000
 ````
 ````
 +-----------+       +-----------+       +-----------+       +-----------+